yarhm0962/dump-bot/README.md

 - **Lua Deobfuscation** – Fetch code from a link, attachment, or reply and run multi‑layer deobfuscation (Prometheus, WeAreDevs, enhanced fallback).
 Displays preview and optionally sends file.
 - **Lua Obfuscation** – Obfuscate Lua source code with a stable Prometheus‑style single‑base64 chunk.
 - **Ticket System** – Persistent ticket panels with custom roles, claim functionality, and closing.
 - **Verification System** – Restrict server access until users verify via a link button.
 Supports optional countdown deadline.
-  - A standalone web page with Cloudflare Turnstile (ads verification) calls the bot’s API to assign the Verified role.
+  - A standalone **single‑file HTML verification page** with Cloudflare Turnstile (ads verification) calls the bot’s API to assign the Verified role.
   - Verification records are stored in MongoDB (`verified_users` collection).
   - If a user loses the Verified role (e.g., manually removed), they can re‑verify through the website – the bot allows it and updates the record.
-  - The website includes a real‑time list of verified users with avatars, display names, and timestamps.
+  - The website includes a **real‑time list of verified users** with avatars, display names, and timestamps (fetched from `/api/verified_users`).
 - **Active Checker** – Periodically ping @everyone in a specified channel to check user activity.
 - **Auto‑Delete Messages** – Instantly delete all messages in chosen channels.
 - **Bypass Utility** – Extract keys from obfuscated URLs (Delta‑style).